jakeoliverlee/githubgraphs/README.md

 ### `GET /v1/commit-graph`

-This endpoint generates and returns an SVG graph of commit counts for the specified GitHub repository.
+This endpoint generates and returns an SVG graph of commit counts for your specified GitHub repository.

 #### Request parameters